 - Demonstrate understanding of HSIE syllabuses and the effect upon implementation of current NSW and Australian educational policies and priorities.

 - Demonstrate understanding of socio-cultural perspectives and pedagogical theories and approaches used in teaching HSIE including strategies that recognise, promote knowledge and develop cultural awareness of community connection, heritage and diversity of Aboriginal and Torres Strait Islander peoples.

 - Present well-constructed, innovative and coherent student-centred lessons that include literacy (including key metalanguage) and numeracy, enhance thinking and ICT skills and which take into account the full range of students’ abilities and school-based and system data.

 - Prepare a suitable range of assessment instruments that use valid, reliable and consistent judgements of student learning in HSIE.

-> - Design and select innovative teaching resources including site and field studies that apply a critically reflective approach to teaching HSIE and include opportunities to develop students’ inquiry skills.
+- Design innovative teaching resources including site and field studies that apply a critically reflective approach to teaching HSIE and include opportunities to develop students’ inquiry skills.

-> - Use a variety of teaching and learning strategies and resources, including ICT and a range of sources in teaching lessons and programs.
+- Use a variety of teaching and learning strategies and resources, including ICT and a range of sources in teaching lessons and programs.